 There is no single action that is labeled as child sexual abuse.
 Instead, there are various legal theories that come in to play.
 It is the combination of these legal theories that a child sexual abuse case is based on.

 The more legal theories involved, the more serious the crime, and the more likely a child or his or her parents are to win their case.
 However, having more theories may not mean they will receive more in damages.
+A Coeur d’Alene sex abuse of minors attorney can help.

 Legal Theories That Are Often Used In A Child Sexual Abuse Case